25 Amazing Geological Places

 Discover the surprising facts behind 25 beautiful geological sites!

-To find the Field Trips listed below, go to the "Places and Topics" list on the right side of the window, and choose the appropriate link.
-Some of the field trips are being worked on, and will be posted soon!
+To find the other Field Trips listed below, go to the "Places and Topics" list on the right side of the window, and choose the appropriate link.

 Hawaii is the BiggestThe volcanic complex on the "Big Island" of Hawaii is the largest and tallest volcano on Earth!
 It includes Mauna Kea (shown here), Mauna Loa, Kilauea, Hualalai, and Kohala volcanoes.
 From the lowest volcanic rocks on the oceanic crust to the 13,796 feet (4205 m) summit of Mauna Kea is about 55,000 feet (16,760 m)!
 Even if you measure from the deepest moat around the island to the summit, it's still about 32,000 feet (9750 m)!
 Field Trips: Kilauea, Hilo, Kilauea by Air and Sea